cselipa2/Library-Management-System/README.md

 Step 3
 🔃 Create a new pull request.
 ### Creadits :
-Django Library Management was created by Mohammad Burhan License
+Library Management System was created by Lipa
-License